jsous/jsous.github.io/_posts/2026-09-11-is-physics-dead.md

 There is an old joke about a physicist hired to help a dairy farm who begins with "assume a spherical cow."
 The joke is on us, but it also captures the craft: physics is the art of finding the idealization that discards almost everything about a problem while preserving exactly what matters.
 For example, in 1983, Robert Laughlin wanted to explain the fractional quantum Hall effect.
 The direct approach would have required solving the Schrödinger equation for a vast number of strongly interacting electrons, which is undoable.
 Instead, Laughlin guessed a many-electron wavefunction with the right symmetry and limiting behavior.
 His guess was correct, and for it he received the Nobel Prize.
 Another great example is how Kenneth Wilson and Michael Fisher implemented a brilliant idea for studying phase transitions, where they treated a problem in three spatial dimensions through an expansion around four dimensions, solved it in 4 − ε dimensions, and then set ε = 1.
 These are not just calculations.
 They may omit a certain form of rigor, nonetheless they have the quality of being determined by an intuition about which calculation might expose the underlying physics.

-After all, perhaps the low leaderboard scores meant that even then, physics remained beyond the models.
+After all, perhaps the low leaderboard scores meant that physics remained beyond the models.

 ## What actually happened

 We started by trying to understand where the models failed.
 We collected rejected answers, then handed them to physicists (my amazing students) and asked them to check the grading.

-We were surprised!
+We were surprised by what we found!

 <figure>
   <img src="/assets/benchmark_accuracy.png" alt="Pre-audit and corrected accuracy on six physics benchmarks" style="max-width: 100%; height: auto; display: block; margin: 0 auto;">